bibleexchange/romans__textbook/textbook/en/0101_pauls-introduction-and-the-sin-of-the-gentiles.md

 #### Paul is thankful for the faith of the Roman saints and so prays for them (v.
 8–9)

-The whole world is in reference to the domain of the Roman Empire which often referred to itself as the whole world.
+The whole world is in reference to the domain of the Roman Empire, which often referred to itself as the whole world.
 It was Augustus who made the decree at the birth of Christ that the whole world should be taxed, which was in reference to the dominions of Rome.

 The faith of the saints in Rome was spoken of throughout the entire Empire.
 These Roman Christians are the "Beloved of God," "Called to be saints," and recipients of the grace and peace "from God our Father, and the Lord Jesus Christ."
 Their testimony bears out that they are separated unto God and represent the King of Glory.
 What a treasure a good testimony is!
 Paul stands on the battleground in prayer that their faith and testimony would continue.